ArastoSahbaei/CommunityRatesGames/README.md

 # Community Rates Games
 This project was born on 31/10-18

-Four unemployed dudes with one given goal, one destination, to create a community for devoted video-game admirers to share their their thoughts and opinions.
+Five unemployed dudes with one given goal, one destination, to create a community for devoted video-game admirers to share their their thoughts and opinions.
 This quest meant a long distance from society and human interraction, but since none of them were familiar with it anyway they took their equipment and settled in a deep dark dungeon in the dank forest of Scandanavia.
 <br />